 Height Range Matters Most

 At a standing desk, your screen needs to be at eye level — roughly 15-20 inches above the desk surface for most people.
 Some stands only lift 4-6 inches, which is fine for seated use but not enough when you’re standing.
-Look for stands with at least 8-10 inches of lift, or pair a shorter stand with a monitor arm.
+Look for stands with at least 8-10 inches of lift, or pair a shorter stand with a monitor arm for more flexibility.

 Portable vs. Fixed

 Portable stands (Roost, Nexstand) fold small and weigh under half a pound, but they require an external keyboard and mouse.
-Fixed stands (mStand, BoYata) are sturdier and allow typing directly on the laptop, but they stay on your desk.
-Pick based on how you actually work.
+Fixed stands (mStand, BoYata) are sturdier and allow typing directly on the laptop keyboard, but they stay on your desk.
+The choice comes down to how you actually work — not how you think you’ll work.

 Weight Capacity

-Most laptop stands hold 10-20 lbs, which covers any standard laptop.
-But if you’re running a 17-inch gaming laptop with a discrete GPU, check the spec sheet.
-Ultrabooks at 3-4 lbs work on anything.
-A 7 lb workstation needs a stand rated for it.
+Most laptop stands hold 10-22 lbs, which covers any standard laptop.
+Standard ultrabooks weigh 3-4 lbs, so nearly any stand handles them.
+If you’re running a 17-inch gaming laptop with a discrete GPU, check the spec sheet — a few stands on this list have meaningful weight limits worth noting.

 Material and Cooling

 Aluminum stands double as heat sinks, pulling warmth away from your laptop chassis.
 Open-platform designs with ventilation cutouts help too.
-If your laptop runs hot under load — and most do when docked at a standing desk — aluminum with vents is the way to go.
+If your laptop runs hot under load — and most do when docked — aluminum with vents is the better long-term choice.

 Budget Expectations

-• $25–50: Solid aluminum, adjustable height/angle, good for permanent setups
+- $25–50: Solid aluminum, adjustable height and angle, good for permanent setups

-• $50–80: Premium materials, wide adjustment range, portable options
+- $50–80: Premium materials, wide adjustment range, portable specialty options

 Frequently Asked Questions